 Go to the configuration for your Contribution Page.

-Contribution > Manage Contribution Pages to display a list of contribution pages, click on the Configure link for your Contribution Page to open it.
+Contributions > Manage Contribution Pages to display a list of Contribution Pages, click on the Configure link for your Contribution Page to open it.

 From the tabs at the top of the page select Widgets.